 The Board meets frequently to consider all aspects of the Group’s activities.
 A formal schedule of matters reserved for the Board has been issued and approved and includes overall strategy and approval of major capital expenditure.

-The Board consists of the Chairman, Chief Executive Officer and Non-Executive Directors.
+The Board consists of the Chairman, Executive Directors and Non-Executive Directors.
 All Directors have access to the advice and services of the Company Secretary and the Group’s professional advisors.

-The Corporate Governance Committee comprises Andrew Hockey (Chairman) and Chris Zeal.
+The Audit Committee comprises Andrew Hockey (Chairman) and Chris Zeal.